Vermont/Santa Monica station

 Vermont/Santa Monica station (also known as Vermont/Santa Monica/L.A.
-City College station) is an underground rapid transit (known locally as a subway) station on the B Line of the Los Angeles Metro Rail system.
+City College station) is an underground rapid transit station on the B Line of the Los Angeles Metro Rail system.
 It is located under Vermont Avenue at its intersection with Santa Monica Boulevard, after which the station is named, in the East Hollywood neighborhood of Los Angeles.

 Vermont/Santa Monica has two entrances on Vermont Avenue, a north entrance and a south entrance.
 The north entrance faces Santa Monica Boulevard.
 The south entrance, near Lockwood Avenue, is adjacent to Los Angeles City College and three blocks from the Braille Institute.

 Service

 Station layout

 Vermont/Santa Monica is a two-story station; the top level is a mezzanine with ticket machines while the bottom is the platform level.
 The station uses a simple island platform with two tracks.

 Connections

 As of 10 September 2023, the following connections are available: